A Memorial Tribute for Brian James Bartsch

 South Australia

 In June of 1978, Esther and I, along with Brian and Dave, flew to Adelaide, the capital of the State of South Australia.
 The thirteen hour flight from Los Angeles to Auckland, New Zealand, was brutal.
 But we survived.
 There in Adelaide, I was the youth pastor of Edwardstown Baptist Church for about four years.
-I also helped our pastor and another pastoral staff found Adelaide College of Ministries, a ministry-oriented Bible College.
+I also helped our pastor and another pastoral staff from another church found Adelaide College of Ministries, a ministry-oriented Bible College.

 Ever interested in sports, Brian played basketball outside in the rain and also learned to play cricket.
 For awhile he sported a black eye to prove it!